 Introduction to Ha Long Bay

-Ha Long Bay, only 170 km to the east of Hanoi, is famous for its wondrous ocean karst topography and thanks to its unique landscape, it is one of the top Natural Wonders of The World.
-The name “Ha Long” means “Landing Dragon.”
-The location first appeared on a French Marine Map in the late 19th Century and there was a rumor at that time that a dragon emerged from the Bay, reported in the Hai Phong News (French newspaper): In 1898, a sub-lieutenant named Lagredin, captaining the Avalanche cruiser reported seeing a huge sea snake on Ha Long Bay together with many of the crew members.
+Ha Long Bay, only 170 kilometers to the east of Hanoi, is famous for its wondrous ocean karst topography and thanks to its unique landscape, it is one of the top Natural Wonders of the World.
+The name “Ha Long” means “Landing Dragon” which gives you just a little insight into the extreme landscape of this area.
+The location first appeared on a French Marine Map in the late 19th Century and at that time, there was a rumor that a dragon emerged from the bay.
+This was reported in the Hai Phong News (French newspaper): “In 1898, a sub-lieutenant named Lagredin, captaining the Avalanche cruiser reported seeing a huge sea snake on Ha Long Bay together with many of the crew members.”

-Getting To Ha Long Bay
+Getting to Ha Long Bay

-Protips: To get to Gia Lam, you should take Bus #34 for 5,000 VND from the following bus stops: Van Mieu, Hai Ba Trung, Nha Hat Lon, Bac Co or Chuong Duong in Hanoi.
+Pro tips: To get to Gia Lam, you should take Bus #34 for 5,000 VND from the following bus stops: Van Mieu, Hai Ba Trung, Nha Hat Lon, Bac Co, or Chuong Duong in Hanoi.
 Be sure to wait for the bus on the side of the road where the traffic is flowing east or north.
 Otherwise, you may end up at the other end of the city.

-It takes a bit more traveling time once you have arrived at the Bai Chay Bus Station to either Tuan Chau or Cat Ba Islands or the UNESCO Heritage Site of Ha Long Bay.
+It takes a bit more traveling time once you have arrived at Bai Chay Bus Station to either Tuan Chau or Cat Ba Islands or the UNESCO Heritage Site of Ha Long Bay.
 Here are some estimated traveling expenses:

-- From Bai Chay to Ha Long City, a Xe Om (motorbike taxi) should cost 20.000 VND, and roughly 50.000 VND more to the UNESCO Site.
+- From Bai Chay to Ha Long City: a Xe Om (motorbike taxi) should cost 20,000 VND, and roughly 50,000 VND more to the UNESCO site.

 A taxi to any of these locations could be more than double the price of taking a Xe Om.
 Grab is not yet available in Ha Long at the moment.